Emotions and orders underlie each move price makes. Whether it is on a 1-minute chart or a daily chart.

 While we (as good traders) take the trades our strategy tells us to, we can enhance our performance by understanding how and when traders tend to enter and exit the market in mass, whether based on emotion or a collection of stop loss or entry orders.

 When a large group of traders are “screwed”, for example, they tend to exit very quickly.
-And if you know what to look for, you can enter the market at that exact moment, helping to push them further into trouble, resulting in a rapid price move that hits our target quickly.
+And if you know what to look for, you can enter the market helping to push them further into trouble, resulting in a rapid price move that hits our target or moves us into profit quickly.

 When no one is screwed, or no one seems to care about the price action (what I call “drift”) we stay out of trades because it is less predictable which way price may move.

 When others are acting on emotion, or when price action unfolds in a certain way that traps a bunch of traders, then we have a much higher probability trade, because those people must get out of their position.
 Or if people are euphoric (we can tell this based on the size and velocity of recent price moves) they will pile in after you, also helping to push the price in your direction.

 The following video looks at day trading the 1-minute chart.
 It primarily focuses on noticing when traders are screwed to enhance our performance.
 It also shows how all the day trading strategies (in the day trading courses) are actually tied to this concept.

 We are entering at moments when groups of traders are screwed, or the price is moving aggressively and many people are having the strong emotion of missing out or getting greedy.